pnp/PnP-Sites-Core/Core/Documentation.md

 Looks up a localized string similar to Provider.Type missing value.
 Unable to Invoke Extensibility Pipeline..
 #### Provisioning_Extensibility_Pipeline_Success
 Looks up a localized string similar to Provisioning extensibility pipline invocation successful, Assembly {0}, Type {1}.
+#### Provisioning_Extensions_ViewLocalization_Skip
+Looks up a localized string similar to Skipping view localization because we're running under a user context who has a prefered language set in it's profile.
+This setup will not allow to add the needed localized string versions..
+#### Provisioning_Extensions_WebPartLocalization_Skip
+Looks up a localized string similar to Skipping web part localization because we're running under a user context who has a prefered language set in it's profile.
+This setup will not allow to add the needed localized string versions..
 #### Provisioning_Formatter_Invalid_Template_URI
 Looks up a localized string similar to The Provisioning Template URI {0} is not valid..
 #### Provisioning_ObjectHandlers_Audit_SkipAuditLogTrimmingRetention